-People have a remarkable capacity to generate their own goals, beginning with child's play and continuing into adulthood.
+People are remarkably capable of generating their own goals, beginning with child's play and continuing into adulthood.
 Despite considerable empirical and computational work on goals and goal-oriented behavior, models are still far from capturing the richness of everyday human goals.
-Here we bridge this gap by collecting a dataset of human-generated playful goals, modeling them as reward-producing programs, and generating novel human-like goals through program synthesis.
-Reward-producing programs capture the rich semantics of goals through symbolic operations that compose and add temporal constraints, and allow for program execution on behavioral traces to evaluate progress.
-To build a generative model of goals, we learned a fitness function over the infinite set of possible goal programs, and sample novel goals with a genetic algorithm.
-Human evaluators found the model's better samples indistinguishable from human-created games.
+Here, we bridge this gap by collecting a dataset of human-generated playful goals, modeling them as reward-producing programs, and generating novel human-like goals through program synthesis.
+Reward-producing programs capture the rich semantics of goals through symbolic operations that compose, add temporal constraints, and allow for program execution on behavioral traces to evaluate progress.
+To build a generative model of goals, we learn a fitness function over the infinite set of possible goal programs and sample novel goals with a quality-diversity algorithm.
+Human evaluators found model generations, when constrained to originate from partitions of program space occupied by human examples, indistinguishable from human-created games.
 We also discovered that our model's internal fitness scores predict games that are evaluated as more fun to play and more human-like.

 Understanding how humans create, represent, and reason about goals is crucial to understanding human behavior.
-Goals are pervasive throughout psychology [19, 3, 21], having been studied from perspectives such as motivation [33, 20, 6], personality and social psychology [23, 56], and learning and decision-making [50, 49].
+Goals are pervasive throughout psychology [25, 6, 27], having been studied from perspectives such as motivation [40, 26, 11], personality and social psychology [28, 67], and learning and decision-making [61, 60].
 But what is a goal?
-Elliot & Fryer present one workable, albeit simplified definition: "A goal is a cognitive representation of a future object that the organism is committed to approach or avoid" (see also [21, 49]).
-Reinforcement learning offers another formulation, operationalizing goals as maximizing cumulative reward over a series of steps [63].
-Typical goals in reinforcement learning tasks include reaching a target location, winning in a video or board game [48], or placing an object in a specified position (e.g. Figure 1a), such that success can be characterized by reaching a target state.
+Elliot & Fryer offer the workable, albeit simplified definition: a representation of a future object to be approached or avoided (see also [27, 60]).
+Reinforcement learning offers another formulation, operationalizing goals as maximizing cumulative reward over a series of steps [77].
+Typical goals in reinforcement learning tasks include reaching a target location, winning in a video or board game [59], or placing an object in a specified position (e.g., Figure 1a), such that success can be characterized by reaching a target state.

-In contrast, people routinely create novel, idiosyncratic goals with a richness that goes beyond these common modeling settings.
-Chu et al. [14] report the example of Gareth Wild, who set an unusual goal for himself to park in every spot in a particular grocery store's parking lot (Figure 1b).
+In contrast, people routinely create novel, idiosyncratic goals with richness beyond these common modeling settings.
+Chu et al. [19] report the example of Gareth Wild, who set an unusual goal for himself to park in every spot in a particular grocery store's parking lot (Figure 1b).
 Children routinely devise fun and compelling goals without external guidance, such as creating a "truck carrier truck" (Figure 1c) or stacking as many blocks as possible in a single tower (Figure 1d).
-Beyond being fun, these playful goals play a crucial role in learning to structure and solve arbitrary problems [13, 43, 1].
-Indeed, the capacity to autonomously set and achieve goals is arguably a core component of human intelligence [14, 53].
+Beyond being fun, these playful goals play a crucial role in learning to structure and solve arbitrary problems [18, 52, 3].
+Indeed, it has been argued that autonomously setting and achieving goals is a core component of human intelligence [19, 64].